 Reductions in training

 Training is incredibly important in the NHS.
 The NHS needs to train new staff and it needs to keep its current staff up-to-date with changes in practice and innovations.
 Since the decision by the last coalition Government to scrap bursaries for trainee nurses and midwives, there have been widespread impacts across the service.
-Applications by students for 2017/18 in England to nursing and midwifery courses at British universities have fallen by 23% after the government abolished NHS bursaries.
+Applications in 2020 for clinical medicine courses increased, however the issues surrounding completion, recruitment and retainment remain pertinent.

 Nurse training places cut